Skip to Content

 The toilet, added by improvements in sewer design and capacity did a lot to improve the general health by effectively getting rid of human waste and reducing contamination and the opportunity for disease to spread.

-The Outhouse
+The outhouse

 Before the flush toilet, outhouses and chamber pots were the only means to dispose of human excrement.
 Outhouses were small buildings constructed over pits where the waste fell.
-Boards, stones or other materials were used to create a seat for people to sit on while using the outhouse.
+Boards, stones, or other materials were used to create a seat for people to sit on while using the outhouse.
 After a while, the outhouse would be moved and another pit dug when the older one became full or too foul to use.

-mics but also made of different metals.
+Chamber pots were bowls that were used to capture waste.
+Some of these bowls were made of china and ceramics but also made of different metals.
 They were often quite elaborate.
 Chamber pots had the unfortunate need to be emptied, and it was common for people to empty them into the gutters outside their homes.
 When an area's population grew dense, a pit was dug for all the residents to use creating the cesspool.
 In agricultural areas, human waste was often repurposed as fertilizer.

 The outhouse concept is indeed a quite old one going back as far as the third millennia BCE.
 Archeologists recently unearthed the oldest latrine in Vietnam.
 That structure and its attendant artifacts were dated to 1500 BCE.

-Found at the site were pieces of fecal matter from both humans and dogs, which provided valuable insight into the diet, disease and parasites of that time and region.
+Found at the site were pieces of fecal matter from both humans and dogs, which provided valuable insight into the diet, disease, and parasites of that time and region.

-Sanitation in the Modern Era
+Sanitation in the modern Era

 Without the modern flush toilet and modern sewer technology, our society's growth would be severely limited by the impact of our waste, and disease would still take the lives of countless individuals in spite of medical intervention.
 This makes the modern flush toilet is a keystone device in the evolution of humankind.